domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If it ain't broke, don't fix it.

-Not doing is doing. (i.e., Not doing something is doing something--this includes meditation.)
+Not doing is doing. (i.e., Not doing something is doing something--this includes all variants of meditation incl. mindlessness.)

+To each her own.
+What works for you may not work for others.
+Don't knock it 'til you try it.
+Judge not.
+Just focus on doing what floats your boat!